benjamin-heasly/pyramid/docs/core-demo/README.md

 It should be possible to read a JSON trial file in a variety of environments, not just Pyramid or Python.
 Pyramid includes [a bit of Matlab code](https://github.com/benjamin-heasly/pyramid/tree/main/matlab) for reading trials as a Matlab struct array.

-If you add `pyramid/matlab` and its subfolders to your Matlab path, then you should be able to read a trial file like this:
+If you add `pyramid/matlab` to your Matlab path, then you should be able to read a trial file like this:

 ```
 >> trialFile = TrialFile('demo_trials.json');